A list of FAQ is listed below. For each question, we list each question as asked (may be edited) and then an answer. The wording may have changed.

 - the cupboard was effective at keeping the light our so this also helps prevent ageing.

 So we spoke to the people who make the medical grade plastic bags and asked if we can change a few things like the zip lock on the bigger bags (we wanted a double zip).
 For the smaller bags, we placed them in the cardboard boxes or tins (depending on the coffee cost).
 To keep the light out.

 This meant we were able to have locally made coffee packaging that was fully recyclable (the ink on the stamp is also organically based), that was effective at retaining the coffee freshness.

 A few things we have learnt since then.

-From articles we have read since then we have learnt; The valve bags are not really effect at keeping gas out.
-After reading a number of tests the best case scenarios found that the ppm of oxygen in the bag and outside the bag was no more than 5% difference, typically it was less than 1%, and on many of the bags there was no difference.
+From articles we have read since then we have learnt; The valve bags are not really effective at keeping gas out.
+After reading a number of tests the best case scenarios found that the ppm of oxygen in the bag and outside the bag was no more than 5% difference, typically it was less than 1%, and on many of the bags, there was no difference.
 The exception is if the valve bags are nitrogen flushed and the hermetically sealed when the coffee is packed.
-However once the bag is opened this because mute since the coffee equalizes within an hour.
+However, once the bag is opened this is mute, since the coffee equalizes within an hour.

 Is there a better way?

 There have been experiments done on custom containers that you can suck the oxygen out every time you use the coffee.
 It does seem that the freezer has added benefits with particle homogeneity if you grind frozen beans.
 This is now used at competition level to great success.